Buying real estate in Peru?

 Do I need residency to rent out in Peru right now?

-A Peruvian bank account is not legally required, but it is strongly recommended because it simplifies rent collection, utility payments, and creates a clear paper trail for tax compliance.
+A Peruvian bank account is not legally required to collect rent, but it is strongly recommended because it simplifies collections, utility and HOA payments, and creates a clear local paper trail, and Peru's banking regulator SBS has made account opening easier for foreigners by expanding the acceptable document types for basic accounts.

 Thinking of buying real estate in Peru?